-This grapple is made for brush, but there are grapples made for all sorts of other jobs like demo, moving rocks, pulling roots and handling hay.
+The grapple pictured above is made for brush, but there are grapples made for all sorts of other jobs like demo, moving rocks, pulling roots and handling hay.

 Lots of power and great maneuverability make skid steers snow-moving rock stars.
 Snow buckets are twice the size of standard buckets and work well for pushing and piling up snow.
 When you’re plowing snow on a gravel driveway, keep the bucket raised a bit or you’ll inadvertently scoop up a bunch of gravel along with the snow.
-Snow buckets also work well for light loads like leaves, grass and wood chips, but never use them to move dirt or rocks because you could damage the machine.
+Snow buckets also work well for light loads like leaves, grass and wood chips, but should never be used to move dirt or rocks.

 A regular bucket is OK for grading, but a grading bar/land plane works much better.
-They’re usually designed with two cutting edges so you can level the ground in both forward and reverse—that cuts your work time in half!
+They’re usually designed with two cutting edges so you can level the ground while moving both forward and in reverse—that cuts your work time in half!
 They’re also handy for pulling up and capturing rocks without creating a giant trench.
 The one shown has harrows that can be dropped down to break up sod and tough soils.
-There are several sizes designed for different size steers.
+Grading bars come in several sizes designed for different size steers.

-Forks for a skid steer are great for moving around pallets of pavers, large fuel tanks, engine blocks, big boulders, old slabs of sidewalk, lumber, logs, hay bales … you get the idea.
+Forks for a skid steer are perfect for moving around pallets of pavers, large fuel tanks, engine blocks, big boulders, old slabs of sidewalk, lumber, logs, hay bales … you get the idea.
 Just be careful, because every skid steer can lift only so much.
-It’s a good idea to know what that limitation is, especially when unloading pallets from a trailer.
+It’s a good idea to know what that weight limit is, especially when unloading pallets from a trailer.

 Knock down acres of tall grass and brush in one day with a rotary brush cutter.
 They come in various sizes to match the skid steer you’ll be running.
-This one can devour trees up to 3 in. in diameter!
-Some come with rear rollers and front casters to achieve a smoother cut.
+This one can even cut down any small trees (up to 3 inches in diameter) that get in your way.
+Some rotary brush cutters come with rear rollers and front casters to achieve a smoother cut.

 If busting up concrete with a sledgehammer is one of the worst jobs out there, busting up concrete with a skid steer just might be one of the most fun … honestly!
 There’s not a lot of bouncing around, and the whole machine jiggles your body like a vibrating easy chair.
-Always start breaking the concrete at the edges, and clear away the debris as you go so you don’t poke a hole in a tire on an exposed hunk of rebar.
+Always start breaking the concrete at the edges, and clear away the debris as you go so that something like an exposed hunk of rebar doesn’t poke a hole in one of your tires.

-A skid steer equipped with an auger can drill holes faster than you can say "Wow, what a backsaver!"
-Gravel, hard clay soils, rocks (not boulders) and tree roots don’t stand a chance.
-Regular augers work great for fence posts and footings, but large augers, like the 30-in. one shown here, make quick work of planting trees.
-Pull up the auger occasionally to clear the dirt.
+A skid steer equipped with an auger can drill holes faster than you can say “wow, what a backsaver!”.
+Gravel, hard clay soils, rocks (not boulders), and tree roots don’t stand a chance.
+Regular augers work great for fence posts and footings, but large augers, like the 30-inch one shown here, make quick work of planting trees.
+While operating, pull up the auger occasionally to clear the dirt.
 Most augers spin in both directions, so if you dig down too far and get stuck, spin it in reverse as you pull it up.